mkpandit/PythonRnD/Azure/README.md

 ### Public IP
  - Extract Public IP of a virtual machine

+### Storage
+ - List all storage
+ - Delete a storage
+ - Empty a storage

 ### Managed Disk
  - Create a managed disk
  - Attach/detach disk to/from a virtual machine